 A soccer game takes around 2 hours: 90 minutes of game time — two 45-minute halves plus stoppage time with a 15-minute break.
 In specific cases, to break a tie, it goes into extra-time: two 15-minute halves plus stoppage time with a 1-minute break.
 If that’s not enough, there’s a penalty shootout.

-Looking for FIFA World Cup Qatar 2022 game length and why matches seem to go on forever in Qatar?
+Looking for FIFA World Cup Qatar 2022 game length and why matches seemed to go on forever in Qatar?
 Read this.

 But there’s more to soccer match length that we’ll explain in this post.